My name is Jeremy Rivers, I am a designer and illustrator in Charlotte, NC and I am the face of Riverbend Branding.

-I graduated from college with a degree in graphic design and landed straight into the school of hard knocks.
-That’s right; life handed me a big ole bowl of reality in the form of 2 years of working 2, and then later 3, full time jobs that paid my bills, but didn’t fulfill my passionate needs.
+I graduated from college with a degree in Visual Communications and landed straight into the school of hard knocks.
+That’s right; life handed me a big ole bowl of reality in the form of 2 years of working 2, and then later 3, full-time jobs that paid my bills, but didn’t fulfill my passionate needs.

-Luckily, I managed to escape that exhausting lifestyle with the help of my favorite local coffee shop, FABO coffee art bar.
-I have been the manager/house designer there for over a year and a half, and while it may not seem like much, the shop definitely gets me charged up to do the things I love to do every single day.
+Luckily, I managed to escape that exhausting lifestyle with the help of my favorite local coffee shop, FABO coffee*art*bar.
+I have been the manager and house designer there since early 2014 and while it may not seem like much, the shop definitely gets me charged up to do the things I love to do every single day.
 FABO has also provided me with unexpectedly awesome opportunities!

 In business, I find that some of the best results are produced when you form strong relationships between the designer and the client.
 Far too often, clients seek out designers (or vice versa) and have little to no physical interaction.
 Almost all of the design process is done via emails, computer screens, or phones and I feel those types of business practices, while effective, don’t reinforce the types of positive client/designer relationships that I seek to achieve.

 With that being said, I appreciate the digital world and what it has to offer, but before I sit down at my desk to begin working on your project, I would like to meet you in person, shake your hand and get to know you over coffee.
 I want to work with clients who share the common goal of inspiring curiosity, creativity, and improvement in everyone they meet.
 My ideal client is someone who respects diversity, understands the need of constant improvement, and has a taste for whimsical adventures.
 If that’s you, give me a call or shoot me an email and we’ll produce great work together.

 Recharging You, Finding Your Superpower, & Design Recharge